kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-11-documentation-deploy/70-documentation-with-postman-docgen.md

 # Documentation with Postman and Docgen
 * We can create documentation using just Postman
-* But we'll take it a step further and create HTML files with our documenation (that we can put on the index of our API (whatever domain we're using))
+* But we'll take it a step further and create HTML files with our documentation
+    - That we can put on the index of our API (whatever domain we're using)
 * And we can accomplish that with a utility call Docgen

 ## Docgen
 * [docs for docgen](https://github.com/thedevsaddam/docgen)
-* We'll have this availble at `http://localhost:5000`
+* We'll have this available at `http://localhost:5000`
     - Currently it says `Cannot GET /`
 * If we hit our API route `http://localhost:5000/api/v1/bootcamps` we'll get the JSON
 * But for the root of our API we'll display our docs

 ## Open environments in Postman
-* We have our current API using localhost:5000
+* We have our current API using `localhost:5000`
-* We'll be using a domain called sftpw.com
+* We'll be using a domain called `sftpw.com`
 * Click `Duplicate Environment`
 * Name it: `SOMETHING Prod` (production)
     - Delete the TOKEN